 Air pollution impacts negatively on human health; particularly so for the very young, the elderly and those with existing respiratory and cardiovascular conditions.

 In Glasgow city centre, levels of harmful nitrogen dioxide are being recorded at levels which do not meet statutory expectations.
 The main source of this air pollutant within the city is from road traffic.

 Glasgow's LEZ will be introduced on a phased basis:

 Details of the area covered by LEZ Phase 1 (which applies to local service buses only) can be found here.

 Buchanan Bus Station and specific access roads to it are presently exempt from the LEZ.
 This is to allow low frequency services operated by non-compliant vehicles to continue to serve the city.

-The exact area of LEZ Phase 2 (which applies to all vehicles from 31 December 2022) will be determined following detailed transport modelling and to allow for the re-routing of vehicles wishing to avoid entering the zone.
+The exact area of LEZ Phase 2 will be determined following consultation, detailed transport modelling and to allow for the re-routing of vehicles wishing to avoid entering the zone.
 It is generally expected to be however, the area known as the city centre which is that bounded by the M8, River Clyde and High Street/Saltmarket.

 Indicative signage that will raise awareness of the LEZ boundary has been installed at key city centre locations.
 See here for further details.

 Glasgow's Low Emission Zone will apply to ALL vehicles except motorcycles, mopeds, motorised tricycles and quadricycles.
 The proposed emission standards are:

 Vehicles which have been appropriately modified or retrofitted to meet or exceed these emission standards will also be permitted entry to the LEZ.